pmer/gba/README.md

 #### Development

-Building can be done on any Windows, macOS, or Linux.
+Building can be done on any Windows, macOS, or Linux that runs AMD64.
+(This is what has been tested.
+If other environments work, please share!)

 To build, install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and get its `gba-dev` package, and set `$DEVKITPRO` to the install root.
 This